NIHR Clinician Scientist Award

 It is expected that applicants will either hold a conventional National Training Number (NTN) in their chosen specialty or have already obtained CCT.

-Round 18 is now open for applications and will close at 1.00pm on Wednesday 9th May 2018.
+Round 18 closed for applications at 1.00pm on Wednesday 9th May 2018.
 You can see further information regarding this round using the link below.